AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 1. To withdraw training from a manager, click **[!UICONTROL Withdraw]**.

 1. Click **[!UICONTROL Proceed]**.
-This withdraws previously shared training from the Manager's compliance dashboard.
+This withdraws previously shared training from the Manager's compliance dashboard.-->

 ## Custom reports